OfficeDev/office-js-docs-pr/docs/outlook/mobile-event-based.md

 ## Deploy to users

 Event-based add-ins must be deployed by an organization's administrator.
-For guidance on how to deploy your add-in via the Microsoft 365 admin center, see the "Deploy to users" section of [Deploy to users](autolaunch.md#deploy-to-users).
+For guidance on how to deploy your add-in via the Microsoft 365 admin center, see the "Deploy to users" section of [Configure your Outlook add-in for event-based activation](autolaunch.md#deploy-to-users).

 ## See also